 About the Tool

-With this interactive tool, you can explore data inputs and epidemiological estimates from the GBD 2016 project.
-The majority of diseases, injuries, and risk factors were modeled using DisMod-MR 2.0, a Bayesian mixed-effects meta-regression modeling tool developed for GBD analyses.
+With this interactive tool, you can explore data inputs and epidemiological estimates from the GBD 2017 project.
+The majority of diseases, injuries, and risk factors were modeled using DisMod-MR 2.1, a Bayesian mixed-effects meta-regression modeling tool developed for GBD analyses.
 Initial estimates are made at the global level then sequentially revised down to the national and subnational levels using data that are progressively more detailed with respect to geography and time.
-Select any condition that was modeled using DisMod-MR 2.1, visualizing the pre- and post-adjusted incidence, prevalence, mortality, and remission data for over 300 conditions in 195 countries and territories from 1990 to 2016.
+Select any condition that was modeled using DisMod-MR 2.1, visualizing the pre- and post-adjusted incidence, prevalence, mortality, and remission data for over 350 conditions in 195 countries and territories from 1990 to 2017.
 Model results estimated using other methods are also available for causes, risk factors, and impairments.
-Input data is available for download on the visualization for models using DisMod-MR.
+Input data are available for download on the visualization for models using DisMod-MR.

-- Use the latest version of Chrome, Edge, Internet Explorer (currently IE11), or Firefox.
+- Use the latest version of your preferred web browser.

 - Make sure to disable compatibility mode in Internet Explorer.
 In some cases, it renders a site unusable.

 - Use Ctrl+0 to reset the browser zoom.
-Sometimes having the browser zoomed in or out interferes with the layout or a few mouse-dependent properties.
+Having the browser zoomed in or out may interfere with the layout or properties that are mouse-dependent.

-- If the visualization isn't loading or looks distorted, try clearing your cache.
+- If the visualization is not loading or looks distorted, try clearing your cache.
 See http://www.wikihow.com/Clear-Your-Browser's-Cache for pointers.

 - Prevalence (expressed as a proportion): The number of cases in a population at a moment in time